pullasuti87/my-gpt-model/README.md

 # my_gpt (simple transformerLM)

-my attempt to understand language models a little better, relies heavily on the _Building Transformer Models with Attention_ book a_nd _Andrej Karpathy's_ transformer implementations
+to understand language models a little better, relies heavily on the _Building Transformer Models with Attention_ book a_nd _Andrej Karpathy's_ transformer implementations